 Fifth and finally, online success for brick and mortar apparel retailers will above all be about promoting an evolution in the mindset and culture of their organisation.
 Many of those occupying leadership and executive positions started their careers before the digital revolution.
 As a result, their outlook on the retail business, their managerial habits and their strategic thought process might not always align with the realities of online retail.
 A culture where long-term planning and meticulous projections drive decision-making is required in a brick and mortar business, because adding new stores is expensive and because feedback from the market is gathered only periodically.
 However, this same culture can be detrimental to growth in an online environment, where new categories are launched monthly, where promotions happen daily, and where algorithms generate real-time insights about what a customer wants with incredible accuracy.

 To achieve this shift in mindset will require a range of changes to the organisation.
-This could begin with creating awareness about the importance of the move to online and training people in the new tools and technologies that will become an essential part of their role.
-It is important to remember that the revolution in technology has distributed knowledge far more widely in organsiations and it is often more junior employees who possess the latest know-how.
+This could begin by creating awareness about the importance of the move to online and training people in the new tools and technologies that will become an essential part of their role.
+It is important to remember that the revolution in technology has distributed knowledge far more widely in organisations and it is often more junior employees who possess the latest know-how.
 As a result, initiatives like reverse mentoring can be an effective way to share knowledge from the bottom-up and help senior managers get a handle on the latest developments.

 There may also be a need to build cross-functional teams that combine deep knowledge of both physical and online retail to promote cross-pollination of ideas and encourage integrated solutions between the channels.
 Brick and mortar retailers will also need to change their organisational structure to bring e-retail functions to the core and place online champions at the highest levels of decision-making.

 It is clear that the rapid adoption of online retail in India is much more than a passing fad.
 Incumbent apparel retailers will need to embrace it in its entirety if they are to play a major role in the next chapter of India’s retail story.
-By shifting through the five gears set out in this article, brick and mortar players can pick up the speed they will need to get ahead in the race to e-retail.
+By shifting through the five gears set out in this article, brick and mortar players can pick up the speed they require to get ahead in the race to e-retail.